Heres an article in IFLScience

 But the redditors nicked it, via Nat Geo, from the below authors; Sources: Simon Fitch and Vincent Gaffney, U of Birmingham, UK; North Sea Paleolandscapes Project New Project; Researching all the Sunken Cities of the World, (and calling out the internet fakes)8/4/2023 Seeing as I spent over 20 years diving on the most important sunken cities in history as part of the team of legendary Underwater Archaeologist Franck Goddio, I ought to know what the competition is, right?

 But there are a lot of sites with "Submerged Cultural Resources" (as the experts call them) out there, and with new technology and interest, new ones pop up regularly.
 Not to mention the plethora of malignant videos and articles offering photoshopped and AI produced images of fantastical underwater scenes that never existed.
 So I'm doing some digging, for my own interest, and will be plopping the interesting bits in here as posts.
 Step one; A google search of the words "Sunken Cities" results below: Inconceivably, Heracleion did not come in first place!
-Scandalous!
-All of you fans of Marion Ravenscroft, Indiana Jane of the Lao Archaeology Scene, might want to check out this podcast interview on Garrett Hayes site "The Plunge"
+Scandalous! |

 My Name is Eric and My Job is Scientific Exploration.